cgc/cocosci-lightbot/README.md

 6. Pay/Approve workers for a HIT with `worker approve --hit $HIT`.
 See HITs with `hit list --active`.
 7. Verify all workers have been paid with `worker list --submitted`.
 8. Download data with `python bin/fetch_data.py $CODE_VERSION`.

+## Adding new OpenMoji

+To add new OpenMoji, you need to edit `static/optdisco/images/openmoji/copyscript.py` by adding in the new emoji to copy in.
+You'll first have to download the OpenMoji SVG Color pack from [their site](https://openmoji.org/) and change paths in the script to work for your installation.
+Then run `copyscript.py`.